Lesterpaintstheworld/terminal-velocity/characters/human_characters/isabella_torres/duplicated_character_profiles.md

 ## Action Statement
 Duplicate the character profile of Isabella Torres by extracting her personality traits, backstory, and interaction mechanisms, ensuring that the output reflects consistency with existing narrative elements.

-## Action Statement
-Duplicate the character profile of Isabella Torres by extracting her personality traits, backstory, and interaction mechanisms, ensuring that the output reflects consistency with existing narrative elements.

 ## Source Files
 - **Files to Analyze**:
   - `demande.md`